 The SSGA Upromise 529 Plan (the "Plan") is administered by the Board of Trustees of the College Savings Plans of Nevada (the "Board"), chaired by Nevada State Treasurer.
 State Street Global Advisors (SSGA) serves as Investment Manager for the Plan except for the Savings Portfolio, which is managed by Sallie Mae Bank, and also provides or arranges for certain marketing services for the Plan.
-The Plan's portfolios invest in either (i) Exchange Traded Funds and mutual funds offered or managed by SSGA or its affiliates; or (ii) a Federal Deposit Insurance Corporation (FDIC)-insured omnibus savings account held in trust by the Board at Sallie Mae Bank.
+The Plan's Portfolios are either (i) powered by SPDR® ETFs - meaning the underlying funds offered for investment options are Exchange-traded funds ("ETFs"), and where applicable, mutual funds offered or managed by SSGA Funds Management, Inc.; or (ii) a Federal Deposit Insurance Corporation (FDIC) insured omnibus savings account held in trust by the Board at Sallie Mae Bank.
 Except for the Savings Portfolio, investments in the Plan are not insured by the FDIC.
 Units of the portfolios are municipal securities and the value of units will vary with market conditions.

-Standard & Poor's®, S&P® and SPDR® are registered trademarks of Standard & Poor's Financial Services LLLC, a division of S&P Global ("S&P"); Dow Jones is a registered trademark of Dow Jones Trademark Holdings LLC (Dow Jones); and these trademarks have been licensed for use by S&P Dow Jones Indices LLC (SPDJI) and sublicensed for certain purposes by State Street Corporation.
+Standard & Poor's[®], S&P[®] and SPDR[®] are registered trademarks of Standard & Poor's Financial Services LLLC, a division of S&P Global ("S&P"); Dow Jones is a registered trademark of Dow Jones Trademark Holdings LLC (Dow Jones); and these trademarks have been licensed for use by S&P Dow Jones Indices LLC (SPDJI) and sublicensed for certain purposes by State Street Corporation.
 State Street Corporation's financial products are not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, their respective affiliates and third-party licensors and none of such parties make any representation regarding the advisability of investing in such product(s) nor do they have any liability in relation thereto, including for any errors, omissions or interruptions of any index.

 For more information about the SSGA Upromise 529 Plan ("the Plan") download the Plan Description and Participation Agreement or request one by calling 1-800-587-7305.
 Investment objectives, risks, charges, expenses and other important information are included in the Plan Description; read and consider it carefully before investing.

 Before you invest, consider whether your or the beneficiary's home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that are only available for investments in that state's qualified tuition program.
 Investors should consult their legal, tax and financial advisors before making any financial decisions.